braidchat/braid/developing.md

 # Dev

-To get Braid running locally, you will need to have 4 terminal sessions open:
+To get Braid running locally, you will need to have 3 terminal sessions open:
 1 - Datomic transactor
 2 - Braid REPL and server
 3 - Figwheel (JS + CSS compile and Hot Reload)
-4 - Less CSS Compiler

 ## datomic